sjoerd-de-vries/SYNLABEL/README.md

 ## How to use

-The files in "/experiments/demonstrations" are used to conduct the experiments for which the results are shown in Section 5 and 6 of the paper.
+The files in "/experiments/demonstrations" are used to conduct the experiments for which the results are shown in Section 5 and 7 of the paper.

 The file ground_truth_generation.py shows how a simulated dataset can be generated and set as the Ground Truth, and how a learned function can be used to generate a Ground Truth dataset.

 The files exp_feature_hiding.py and exp_injection_methods were used to generate the results for the paper, and illuatrate how a PG set can be constructed from a G set via feature_hiding.

+The files in "/experiments/uncertainty" are used to conduct the experiments for which the results are shown in Section 6 of the paper.

 When these files are executed, new result folders are created based on the current time.
 In order to analyse these, the paths in the files in */analysis will need to be adjusted.